 In Falls City Nursing and Rehabilitation Center, 0% of Patients had UTIs

 This tells you the percentage of residents that sustained a urinary tract infection.
 These infections are sometimes linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This statistic is a measure of the percent of long-term care residents receiving antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to confirm these drugs are being used appropriately.
-In some situations, excessive reliance on these medications may suggest that a facility is using these drugs to control patient behavior.
+This figure is a measure of the percentage of long-term stay residents receiving antipsychotic drugs.
+While antipsychotic medications play an important role in caring for many residents, it is important to confirm these medications are being used appropriately.
+In some situations, excessive reliance on these medications may suggest that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication